 If your A/V Receiver manufacturer was not listed, and you selected "None" during the initial NetCommand setup, you may add the A/V Receiver and have NetCommand learn its remote control's functions.

-Either select Edit from the Finish screen or, if you have finished the initial setup, go to the Main menu, select NetCommand, then press ENTER.
+- If you are in the Finish screen for initial setup, select Edit. - If you have already finished initial setup, change the audio source to TV speakers.
+Press the DEVICE key to verify the current audio source.
+To change, press the AUDIO key to acess the audio section and change the source.
+Next open the Main menu, select NetCommand, then press ENTER.
 The Edit NetCommand screen will display.
-Select Add.